Rohitkk432/Bon-Appetit/README.md

 DevSoc Project for Core reviews
 - RohitKodam (unfinished)
 - might migrate DB to NoSQL
+- or use firebase to entirely elimante backend and hosting problem

 ## About
 Food delivery website based in Goa.